vacp2p/rfc/content/docs/rfcs/72/README.md

 ---

 # Abstract
-Encrypted credentials stored in a JSON schema to securely exchange credentials between peers.
+Encrypted credentials are stored in a JSON schema to securely exchange credentials between peers.

 # Summary
 A keystore is a construct to store a user’s keys.
 The keys will be encrypted and decrypted based on methods specified in the specification.
-This keystore specification uses RLN, Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero knowledge proofs and storing the proofs locally in the keystore.
+This keystore specification uses RLN, Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero-knowledge proofs and storing the proofs locally in the keystore.

 # Background
-A Waku RLN Keystore uses RLN which is a method that uses zero knowledge proofs for anonymous rate-limiting for messaging frameworks.
+A Waku RLN Keystore uses RLN which is a method that uses zero-knowledge proofs for anonymous rate-limiting for messaging frameworks.
-The secure transfer of keys are important in peer to peer messaging applications.
+The secure transfer of keys is important in peer-to-peer messaging applications.
-RLN help users receive and send messages from trusted parties.
+RLN helps users receive and send messages from trusted parties.
 It will ensure a message rate is being followed in the network while keeping the anonymity of the message owner.

 ## Example Waku RLN Keystore: